benjipt/benjipt/README.md

 ## 👩🏼‍💻 Career Goals

-Developing a freelance dev agency specializing in web applications.
+Developing a freelance dev agency specializing in web/mobile applications.
 Check out my [portfolio](https://benjithompson.netlify.app) to see what I've been working on.
 I'm also looking for open-source projects to contribute to.

 ## 🔭 Side Projects